 Our color story always depended largely on the inspiration behind each collection and the mood that we were aiming to portray with it.
 While it’s true that a large portion of our collections have always featured color stories that are extremely eclectic and bright, we have also done collections featuring colors that are more zen.

 You manufactured your pieces in Czech Republic and Italy.
-What were the positives and negatives here, and how did it ultimately contribute to the sucess of the brand?
+What were the positives and negatives here, and how did it ultimately contribute to the success of the brand?

 Our decision to manufacture our product in Czech Republic and Italy had a lot of positives, especially the physical proximity which meant that we could personally overview the entire process.
 In the beginning, especially, Zhanna and I were very keen on staying on-site and being involved with the entire process and also work on developing things together.